 Erin met her biological parents in the final episode of The Office.
 They apologized for giving her up, and said it was the biggest mistake of their lives.
 Also, they’re puppeteers.
 Also, in a move of brilliant casting, they were played by Ed Begley, Jr. and Joan Cusack.

-Since then, she’s been busy.
-She was the first ever guest host of Ellen, she co-starred in Bridesmaids, and she’s the star of the new Netflix series The Unbreakable Kimmy Schmidt, created for her by Tina Fey and Robert Carlock of 30 Rock fame.
-She plays a young woman who starts a new life in New York after escaping a doomsday cult that lived in an underground bunker for 15 years.
-She’s also lending her voice to The Secret Life of Pets, a movie scheduled for 2016 that features Louis C.K., Albert Brooks, and Kevin Hart.
+Since then, Ellie Kemper has been busy.
+She was the first-ever guest host of Ellen, appeared in Bridesmaids, and went on to star in the popular Netflix series The Unbreakable Kimmy Schmidt, created for her by Tina Fey and Robert Carlock of 30 Rock fame, as a young woman who starts a new life in New York after escaping a doomsday cult.
+She also lent her voice to The Secret Life of Pets, alongside Louis C.K., Albert Brooks, and Kevin Hart, penned an autobiographical collection of essays, and found time to become a wife and mother.

 In the series finale, Angela finally marries Dwight, her one true love, after a disastrous marriage to a gay congressman and a short-lived engagement to Andy Bernard.

-Kinsey originally auditioned for the role of Pam Beesly, but was considered “too feisty,” so they called her back to try out for Angela.
-Before that, she’d played a murderer on Monk, been an intern for Max Weinberg at Late Night with Conan O’Brien, guested on various sitcoms, and was an operator at 1-800-Dentist for a while.
+Angela Kinsey originally auditioned for the role of Pam Beesly but was considered “too feisty,” so they called her back to try out for Angela.

 The hapless Toby Flenderson finally gave up on Scranton, and moved to New York City to be the misfit writer he was meant to be.

 Prior to The Office, he’d been a writer on Clarissa Explains It All and was a producer on King of the Hill, for which he won his first Emmy.
 Since then, he became a producer for the third season of The Newsroom, where he also found himself on camera for a couple of episodes.
-He’s also directed several episodes of The Mindy Project.
+He also directed several episodes of The Mindy Project and took over as showrunner halfway through the lone season of Ghosted, which co-starred Craig Robinson.
+Lieberstein then showcased the full range of his creative efforts as writer, director and star of the comedy Song of Back and Neck, an entry in the 2018 Tribeca Film Festival.

 Ryan wrapped up his on-again-off-again I-want-her-I’m-scared-of-her romance with Kelly Kapoor by running off with her during Dwight’s wedding, leaving his baby son to the care of Kelly’s pediatrician date.